Fukachandebug/TV-Advertisement-Effectiveness-Analysis/README.md

 Applied **multiple correspondence analysis** to determine the relationship between ad features (e.g., featured actors, narration, BGM) and optimal viewing frequency.

 #### Step3: Optimization of advertising placement
-Utilized **linear programming** to determine the number of placements per time slot based on different target audiences.
+Utilized **linear programming** to determine the number of placements per time slot based on different target audiences while meeting optimal viewing frequency.

 ### 💡 Analysis Results & Insights
 #### Step1: Optimal ad viewing frequency varies by products
 The result of analysis shows the optimal viewing frequency differs depending on products as implied in the result of data aggregation.

-#### Step2: Optimal ad viewing frequency is related to ad features.
+#### Step2: Optimal ad viewing frequency varies by ad features
-Interestingly, the ad features for 1-3 times of optimal viewing frequency
+Interestingly, it is turned out that the ad features include featured actors/actoress, creative BGM with lyrics of company's and product's name when the optimal viewing frequency is the lowest like 1-3 times.
+This implies that the ad whose effectiveness appears the most quickly tends to have the impactful and visual features.
+On the contrary, it is found that ad features don't tend to have creative BGM when the optimal viewing frequency is the highest like more than 10 times.
+This implies that the effectiveness of ad appears the latest because the lack of impactful audio makes people less attention to ad and hard to imagine produtct itself.

+#### Step3: Cost effectiveness ad placement for each target audience